omega-space-group/orion-cubesat-testbed/docs/architecture/README.md

 4. **SpaceROS**: A. Probe et al., "Space ROS: An Open-Source Framework for Space Robotics and Flight Software," AIAA 2023-2709

 5. **libcsp**: CubeSat Space Protocol, https://github.com/libcsp/libcsp

-## Conclusion

-This hybrid architecture strategically combines:
-- **Flight-proven satellite protocols** for reliable, deterministic bus operations
-- **Modern AI frameworks** for rich payload processing capabilities
-- **Well-defined interfaces** for clean separation of concerns
-- **Flexible communication layers** for different data types

-The result is a testbed that demonstrates both traditional aerospace engineering and cutting-edge AI technologies, providing an educational platform and validation environment for future CubeSat missions.